 The University maintains a storm sewer map, which details inlets, outlets, and lines on the University campus.
 Included are the latitude/longitude of all known outfalls and the name of the water of the State that receive discharges from these outfalls (The Black Warrior River).
 To continue this process, the University has a consistent method for updating the storm sewer map.
 Outfalls are identified, and new data is included as available.
 New outfall locations identified through this process will also be included in the EHS annual report.
 EHS collaborates with Construction Administration to ensure the map is up to date annually.
-The current Storm Sewer Map providing the locations of The University's 14 outfalls, and inlets from the City of Tuscaloosa can be found here.
+The current Storm Sewer Map (2025) providing the locations of The University's 20 outfalls, can be found here.